draganboske/testRepo/readme.md

 Hi!

-This is my personal Test Repository made for experimenting with Git and GitHub.
+This Test Repository has been made for students for experimentation purpose with Git and GitHub.

 You are free to fork it!